g-yui/KoalaGeddon-Configurator/README.md

 - You can run from source without the need for a specific pyenv, just use pip to install the requirements via either pipfile or requirements.txt and then run main.py.

 # Plans for the future
+> - If you're wondering about the progress of the qt release, I've been rather busy, so probably not anytime soon, I'll still be fixing any bugs that get reported though.
+Thanks for using this small GUI!
 - Since this has somehow managed to get into the releases section I'm planning a complete reformatting of the code, and a change from Tkinter to PyQt5, which would make the whole GUI part look and function better, plus refactor the scripts to make them more ordered, way more than having just a single main.py file :)
 - The following features are planned for the Qt Release:
 > - Better performance